18F/unit-testing-node/_pages/components/rule.md

   });
 ```

+The `reaction: 'evergreen_tree'` component is the key that identifies this
+message as an `evergreen_tree` emoji reaction.
+This is the piece that will
+match the `reactionName` property of the rule generated by `makeConfigRule`.

-Notice that we're actually still calling `rule.match()` instead of
+Notice that you're still calling `rule.match()` instead of
 `rule.reactionMatches()`.
-This is a judgment call given the relatively
+This is a judgment call, given the relatively
 straightforward `Rule.match()` algorithm.
 However, should it grow more
-complex, we can later test each individual component of the algorithm in
+complex, you can later test each individual component of the algorithm in
 isolation.
-[This will give us confidence that all the corner cases are
+[This will give you confidence that all the corner cases are
 accounted for, without an exponential explosion in the number of test
 cases](http://googletesting.blogspot.com/2008/02/in-movie-amadeus-austrian-emperor.html).

 Run the tests.
-Since we've yet to implement either `reactionMatches()` or
+Since you've yet to implement either `reactionMatches()` or
 `channelMatches()`, this test should fail.
 Now add an implementation for
 `reactionMatches()` that compares the message's `reaction` against the
 `Rule`'s `reactionName`.

-Run the test.
+Once again, run the test.
 The test should still fail.
-This is because `channelMatches()`
+This is because
-doesn't yet return anything, causing `rule.match()` to return `undefined`.
-For
+`channelMatches()` doesn't yet return anything, causing `rule.match()` to
-now, just update `channelMatches()` to return `true` unconditionally.
-(No,
+return `undefined`.
+For now, just update `channelMatches()` to return `true`
-this isn't correct behavior.
-We will account for this very shortly.)
-Once the
+unconditionally.
+(No, this isn't correct behavior—you'll account for this
-test passes, we're ready to move on.
+very shortly.)
+Once the test passes, you're all set to move on.

 Now add a new test called `'should ignore a message if its name does not
 match'`.
-Before we fill it in, let's hoist the sample message out of the
+Before you fill it in, hoist the sample message out of the previous
-previous test and into the fixture.
-Make sure the tests continue to pass after
+test and into the fixture.
+Make sure the tests continue to pass after doing
-doing so:
+so:

 ```js
 describe('Rule', function() {